yasui-salmon/yasui-salmon.github.io/_pages/about.md

 Recent Update
 ======
+- 2021.07.07: Our paper “The Adaptive Doubly Robust Estimator for Policy Evaluation in Adaptive Experiments and a Paradox Concerning Logging Policy” has been accepted to NeurIPS’21.
 - 2021.07.07: Our paper “Debiased Off-Policy Evaluation for Recommendation Systems” has been accepted to RecSys’21.
 - 2020.09.26: Our paper “Off-Policy Evaluation and Learning for External Validity under a Covariate Shift” has been accepted to NeurIPS’20.
 - 2020.06.01: Our paper “Counterfactual Cross-Validation: Stable Model Selection Procedure for Causal Inference Models” has been accepted to ICML’20.